Amazon Marketplace

 B2B describes business transactions between companies (manufacturer→wholesaler→retailer).
 Amazon Business is Amazon's B2B marketplace with special features like bulk discounts, user accounts, and expense reports.
 B2B sales offer larger order sizes but also longer payment terms.

-Open term pageB2C
+Open glossary pageB2C

 Business to Consumer